-By Kathryn Padgett
+By Katie Padgett

 When people think of Disney World, they automatically picture Cinderella’s castle, Main Street U.S.A. and Space Mountain.
 While all of these are trademark, the action of Hollywood Studios is often overlooked and underestimated.

 Located less than an hour from campus, Disney World in Orlando is a go-to location for a weekend away from the stress of college papers and tests.
 What better place to relax and forget about all your worries, than in the place where dreams come true?

 Disney World in Orlando has four main parks; Magic Kingdom, EPCOT, Hollywood Studios and Animal Kingdom.
 There are also several Disney resorts and spas, a waterpark – Blizzard Beach, Disney’s Board Walk, ESPN Wide World of Sports Complex and Disney Springs, which was recently re-furbished and formerly known as Downtown Disney.

 While there is always something to do no matter what branch of Disney you choose, last weekend I decided that Hollywood Studios was the place to be.

 This was only my second time at Hollywood Studios, and while it isn’t my number one park (there’s just something about Magic Kingdom) I was very impressed and will definitely be going back.

 Upon my entrance into the park, while walking along Hollywood Boulevard I stumbled into a squad of Stormtroopers.
 I was quickly informed that a show called “March of the First Order” was about to begin.
 This show occurs every hour, on the hour and is a huge attraction for Star Wars fans.
 This show is definitely a must-see at some point during your visit to Hollywood Studios.